 Estate Planning and Our Process

-The Law Office of Anita L. Barber, P.A. utilizes a holistic approach to understanding our clients, their needs and desires.
+Anita L. Barber, P.A. utilizes a holistic approach to understanding our clients, their needs and desires.
 We want to learn about you and your family.
 Frequently, the most common issues facing our clients include:

 - Ensuring loved ones receive assets according to your wishes,